aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/cells-formatting/number-settings/list-of-supported-number-formats/_index.md

 {{% alert color="primary" %}}

-In some number formats, you might notice some characters like 月.
-These are infact chinese chanracters and can be used in Chinese and Japanese versions of MS Excel.
+In some number formats, you might notice characters like 月.
+These are **in fact** Chinese characters and can be used in Chinese and Japanese versions of MS Excel.

 {{% /alert %}}

 ### **Number Formats Supported in Aspose.Cells.GridWeb**
 Aspose.Cells.GridWeb also supports 59 types of number formats which are listed below: